lululau/tali/README.md

 - **DNS Management**: Browse AliDNS domains and their DNS records
 - **SLB Instances**: Monitor Server Load Balancer instances and their configurations with JSON details
 - **RDS Instances**: Inspect RDS database instances and their properties with JSON details
+- **RDS Database Management**:
+  - View databases and accounts for each RDS instance
+  - Press `D` on RDS instance to view databases
+  - Press `A` on RDS instance to view accounts
+  - Full JSON details for databases and accounts
 - **OSS Management**: Browse OSS buckets and objects with pagination and full details
 - **Interactive Features**:
   - Copy any data as JSON to clipboard with double-y